orkunkaraduman/p5-App-nodie/README.md

 # NAME

-App::nodie - runs immortal processes
+App::nodie - runs command again when its dead

 # VERSION